erlange/wbm-dl/README.md

 ```
 Will download only the homepage html file of yoursite.com

-## Download Only Specific File Type
+## Download Only Specific Files
 ```
 -O, --Only
 ```
 Optional.
-You can download only specific file type (e.g., .jpg, .pdf, .doc, etc) using `-O` parameter.
+You can filter the download to only a specific condition, for example you only want to download files of certain types (e.g., .jpg, .pdf, .doc, etc).
 This parameter needs a string or a regex.

 ### Examples
 ```